cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 The channel handshake occurs in 4 steps as defined in [ICS 04](https://github.com/cosmos/ics/tree/master/spec/ics-004-channel-and-packet-semantics).

 `ChanOpenInit` is the first attempt to initialize a channel on top of an existing connection.
-The handshake is expected to succeed if the channel identifier selected is not used and the version selected for the existing connection is a supported IBC version.
+The handshake is expected to succeed if the version selected for the existing connection is a supported IBC version.
 The portID must correspond to a port already binded upon `InitChain`.
-The channel identifier for the counterparty channel may be left empty indicating that the counterparty may select its own identifier.
+The channel identifier for the counterparty channel must be left empty indicating that the counterparty must select its own identifier.
+The channel identifier is auto derived in the
+format: `channel{N}` where N is the next sequence to be used.
 The channel is set and stored in the INIT state upon success.
 The channel parameters `NextSequenceSend`, `NextSequenceRecv`, and `NextSequenceAck` are all set to 1 and a channel capability is created for the given portID and channelID path.

 `ChanOpenTry` is a response to a chain executing `ChanOpenInit`.
 If the executing chain is calling `ChanOpenTry` after previously executing `ChanOpenInit` then the provided channel parameters must match the previously selected parameters.
+If the previous channel does not exist then a channel identifier is generated in the same format as done in `ChanOpenInit`.
 The connection the channel is created on top of must be an OPEN state and its IBC version must support the desired channel type being created (ORDERED, UNORDERED, etc).
 The executing chain will verify that the channel state of the counterparty is in INIT.
 The executing chain will set and store the channel state in TRYOPEN.
 The channel parameters `NextSequenceSend`, `NextSequenceRecv`, and `NextSequenceAck` are all set to 1 and a channel capability is created for the given portID and channelID path only if the channel did not previously exist.

 `ChanOpenAck` may be called on a chain when the counterparty channel has entered TRYOPEN.
 A previous channel on the executing chain must exist be in either INIT or TRYOPEN state.
 If the